dh-notes/pandoc-workflow/main.md

 # Working with Bibliographies
 In this section, we will add a bibliography to our document and then convert from Chicago to MLA formats.

 If you are not using a reference manger like Endnote or Zotero, you should.
-Zotero slots into the free software toolkit much better than most of its for-profit competitors.
-Like Pandoc, it was created by the academic community, which welcomes efforts to extend the tool's functionality.
+We prefer Zotero, because, like Pandoc, it was created by the academic community and like other open-source projects it is released under the GNU General Public License.
+Most importantly for us, your reference manager must have the ability to generate bibliographies in plain text format, to keep in line with our "everything in plain text" principle.
 Go ahead and open a reference manager of your choice and add some sample entries.
 When you are ready, find the option to export your bibliography in BibTeX (.bib) format.
 Save your .bib file in your project directory, and give it a reasonable title like "project.bib".

-The general idea is to use Zotero as a sort of a "master list" for your references, and to generate these much smaller .bib files that will live in the same directory as your project.
+The general idea is to keep your sources organized under one centralized bibliographic database, while generating specific and much smaller .bib files that will live in the same directory as your project.
 Go ahead and open your .bib file with the plain-text editor of your choice.^[Note that the .bib extension may be "registered" to Zotero in your operating system.
 That means when you click on a .bib file it is likely that Zotero will be called to open it, whereas we want to open it within a text editor.
 Eventually, you may want to associate the .bib extension with your text editor.]
 Your .bib file should contain multiple entries that look something like this:

 ```
     @article{fyfe_digital_2011,